TempestAethel/Academic/Academic/College Mini Project/Final/Readme.md

 ---

+## **Footer**

 This overview helps you navigate the project folder structure and understand the purpose of each file and folder.
+For more information, refer to the respective files in each folder.